Continued from Sussex Stories 1

 The Spence university

 The architect of the university campus was the famous Basil Spence who also designed the fantastic post-war Coventry Cathedral that I have visited several times.
 The Arts and Social Sciences buildings were on a spine that ran in a line from Arts A near the university entrance, through Arts B, Arts C, Arts D and finally Arts E. Arts A to C had beautiful buildings with deep red brick internal walls, squares with grass, benches, ponds, and cloisters.
-As you came on to the campus from the train station there was a big library square (where many protest speeches were made, including by me, and leaflets handed out), then two large lecture theatres that I lectured in many times.
-Rising out of them were two high towers symbolising, I was told, the search for knowledge.
+As you came onto the campus from the train station there was a big library square (where many protest speeches were made, including by me, and leaflets handed out), then two large lecture theatres that I lectured in many times.
+Rising out of them were two high pillars symbolising, I was told, the search for knowledge.
 In the lecture theatre building there were steps that were too deep to take in one step but too small to comfortably take in two steps.
 I was told this was deliberate.
 Spence wanted to force you to think about what you were doing when you walked through the campus.
-Next to the campus was the lovely Stanmer Park which led on to the Sussex Downs, and in the early years I often went out for a half an hour stroll there to get away from it all.
+Next to the campus was the lovely Stanmer Park which led on to the Sussex Downs, and in the early years I often went out for a half-hour stroll there to get away from it all.

 It was rumoured that you could get all the way around the university without leaving the buildings.
 I had my doubts about this until much later I became a union officer along with Rob, a project manager in Estates.
 One rainy day he took me on a long winding route that kept us inside all the way to a meeting with the management.

-It seemed the money had started to run out when they got to Arts D and E, where I had offices, because these were more breeze block affairs.
-Nevertheless I was often in the lovely Arts A-C buildings for meetings and lectures until we were moved in the Farthing years post-2007 (more on this in later posts) to the Freeman building out on the periphery of the campus.
+It seemed the money had started to run out when they got to Arts D and E, where I had offices, because these were more breeze-block affairs.
+Nevertheless, I was often in the lovely Arts A-C buildings for meetings and lectures until we were moved in the Farthing years post-2007 (more on this in later posts) to the Freeman building out on the periphery of the campus.
 I rarely had a reason to visit the Arts Buildings then and it changed my whole experience of the university.
 D and E were eventually knocked down and replaced in the post-2007 period with a new glitzy building for the Business school.

 Ian McEwan studied at Sussex and when I was reading one of his novels I realised that a walk he was describing was through a very recognisable part of the Arts buildings.
 Once when watching an episode of Grace, about a fictional police detective in Brighton, there was a scene with someone in a wheelchair recuperating in a beautiful cloister.
 I recognised it was filmed in the Arts buildings on the Sussex campus.
 It was supposed to be at some recuperative home but in the background you could just hear the noise of a university campus, the bubbling of student voices in the open areas, probably the central library square I guessed.